prahladyeri/prahladyeri.github.io/_posts/2024-06-07-intoducing-comment-monk.md

 The comments block has a very basic and bland look by default but you can customize it fully by editing the `/static/cm-client.css` on backend which is used for styling it.

 I hope you will find this system useful for your static blog.
 If you face any issue, don't forget to raise it on the [github tracker](https://github.com/prahladyeri/comment-monk/).
 Happy Coding!

+**Edit: 2024-11-07**

+While comment-monk was a good academic exercise, I realized through this experiment that hosting and maintaining your own custom solution isn't that trivial for an indie tech blogger and to be honest, not even necessary.
+Between the difficulty and complexity of maintaining a custom comment system on one hand, and the ad-ridden and privacy unfriendly platforms like Disqus on the other, I've found [giscus](https://giscus.app/) to be a good middle-path and that is what I switched to.